vinilkakarla/sales-analytics-excel/README.md

-Sales Analytics using Excel Pivot Tables
+## AtliQ Sales Performance  Analytics

 Project Overview

 This project focuses on analyzing retail sales data using Microsoft Excel.
 The dataset contains sales transactions, product information, and market data.
 The objective was to transform raw data into meaningful business insights through data cleaning, data modeling, and Pivot Table analysis.

 ---

-Situation
+Problem Statement

 A retail company generated large volumes of sales data across different products and markets.
 The raw data was difficult to interpret and lacked summarized insights for decision-making.

-Task
+Objective

 Analyze the sales data and create meaningful summaries that help understand: